 How useful, then, is it to compare the two conflicts?
 There are some important differences to note: the estimated death toll in Algeria is believed to have been up to 200,000, whilst that in Syria is approaching half a million and counting.

-Significantly, the Syrian War has also been much more heavily influenced by international forces as foreign governments have interfered and sought to direct their interests through a proxy war.
+Significantly, the Syrian War has also been much more heavily influenced by international forces as foreign governments have interfered and sought to direct their interests through proxy war.
 This was not the case in Algeria where, aside from foreign fighters joining the Islamist forces, the civil war was generally self-contained within the country.

 However, we can surely look to the Algerian conflict and draw some conclusions around why the Syrian War arose and how it can be resolved.